Overview of angle grinders

 Clean rust and caked-on cement and dirt from garden tools with a wire cup.
 Secure the work with clamps or a vise.
 Make sure the brush is spinning away from, not into, the edge.
 Otherwise, the brush can catch on the edge and cause the grinder to kick back at you.

 Wire wheels remove rust and flaking paint quickly.
-Wire wheel and brush attachments are designed for different types of stripping, cleaning and deburring tasks.
+Wire wheel and brush angle grinder attachments are designed for different types of stripping, cleaning and deburring tasks.
 Wire cup brushes work best for stripping paint or rust from broad, flat areas.
 Wire wheels fit into crevices and corners more easily.
 Wheel and brush attachments come in a wide variety of styles.
 Read the packaging to find one that works for your application.
-Also make sure to match the threads to the spindle threads on your grinder.
+Also, make sure to match the threads to the spindle threads on your grinder.
 Most angle grinders have 5/8-in. spindle threads, but there are a few oddballs.